pento/free-as-in-speech/docs/contributors/getting-started.md

 ## Local Environment

 Whilst you can run the extension within your normal browser, it's usually better to use a clean browser profile for development.
+With [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/firefox/new/) installed, create a `.test/web-ext-profile` directory at the root of this repository checkout.

-You'll need to have [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/firefox/new/) installed, you can then start a fresh copy of either of them by running `npm run start:chrome` or `npm run start:firefox`, respectively.
+You can then start a fresh copy of either of them by running `npm run start:chrome` or `npm run start:firefox`, respectively.